Siroopfles/NovaPort/IMPROVEMENT_TODO.md

 - **2.1.
 Introduce Proactive "Pre-flight Checks" in Critical Workflows:** Completed.
 A new `Phase 0: Pre-flight Checks` section was added to all identified critical workflows to validate prerequisites before execution.
 - **2.2.
 Implement Retry Logic in Lead Mode Prompts:** Completed.
 A rule has been added to the `task_execution_protocol` in the prompts for Nova-LeadArchitect, Nova-LeadDeveloper, and Nova-LeadQA, authorizing a single retry for subtasks that fail with a potentially transient error.
 - **2.3.
 Formalize "Definition of Ready" (DoR) Checks:** Completed.
 The main orchestration workflows (`WF_ORCH_NEW_PROJECT_FULL_CYCLE_001_v1.md`, `WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md`) have been updated to include explicit DoR verification blocks before delegating major project phases.
+- **3.1.
+Bounded Autonomy for Trivial Fixes by Specialists:** Completed.
+A rule has been added to the prompts of `Nova-SpecializedFeatureImplementer` and `Nova-SpecializedCodeRefactorer` authorizing them to fix trivial, related issues within their current task scope, provided they log the action as a `Decision`.
 - **3.2.
 Implement a System Self-Improvement Cycle:** Completed.
 A new workflow `WF_ORCH_SYSTEM_RETROSPECTIVE_AND_IMPROVEMENT_PROPOSAL_001_v1.md` was created.
 This allows the Orchestrator to delegate a process friction analysis to `Nova-FlowAsk`, which is guided by a new ConPort configuration item `NovaSystemConfig:ProcessFrictionHeuristics_v1`.
 Based on the analysis, `Nova-LeadArchitect` formulates a concrete improvement proposal for user approval.
 The bootstrap workflow `WF_PROJ_INIT_001_NewProjectBootstrap.md` was updated to create the new heuristics config item by default, and the `nova-orchestrator` prompt was updated to reflect this new capability.
+- **4.4.
+Structured "Decision Support Briefings":** Completed.
+The instruction to use a structured "Decision Support Briefing" format has been added to the `ask_followup_question` usage rules in all Lead Mode prompts to improve the quality and speed of user decision-making.